 Sharon Long has worked extensively in the voluntary and community sector in local, regional and national capacities.
-Prior to joining Partnership for Young London, Sharon provided national support around teenage pregnancy, facilitated external evaluations on a range of health and community development programmes and managed a number of voluntary sector organisations.
-Sharon splits her time between Partnership for Young London and a major national membership organisation working with children, young people and families.
+Prior to joining Partnership for Young London, Sharon provided national support to a range of national children’s charities, supported agendas around teenage pregnancy, facilitated external evaluations on a range of health and community development programmes and managed a number of voluntary sector organisations.
 Telephone: 020 7332 3996 Email: Sharon.Long@cityoflondon.gov.uk

 Sandra joined Partnership for Young London in July 2015.
 She studied theatre at E15 Acting School and has a BA in Social Sciences and an MA in Cultural and Critical Studies.
 Sandra worked as an Actor/Teacher for 10 years before developing an interest in the Social Sciences and how they relate to youth work.
 She has been working in the Voluntary and Community Sector for nearly 20 years and is an experienced practitioner and project manager.
 Telephone: 020 7332 3599 Email: Sandra.Vacciana@cityoflondon.gov.uk